Edward V: Portrayals in fiction

-Edward V is also featured as a mute role in another of Shakespeare's plays, Henry VI, Part 3, where he appears as a newborn baby in the final scene.
-His father Edward IV addresses his own brothers thus: "Clarence, and Gloster,[sic] love my lovely queen, And kiss your princely nephew, brothers both."
+Edward V also appears as a mute role in Shakepeare's Henry VI, Part 3, where he is shown as a newborn baby in the final scene.
+His father Edward IV addresses his brothers: "Clarence, and Gloster,[sic] love my lovely queen, And kiss your princely nephew, brothers both."
 Gloster, the future Richard III, is at the close of this play already encompassing his nephew's demise, as he mutters in an aside, "To say the truth, so Judas kiss'd his master, And cried – All hail! when as he meant – all harm."

-Edward appears in The White Queen, a 2009 historical novel by Philippa Gregory and in the subsequent 2013 TV miniseries The White Queen; in the latter, he is played by Sonny Ashbourne Serkis.
+Edward appears in The White Queen, a 2009 historical novel by Philippa Gregory, and in the subsequent 2013 TV miniseries of the same name, in which he is played by Sonny Ashbourne Serkis.

 Heraldry

 As heir apparent, Edward bore the royal arms (quarterly France and England) differenced by a label of three points argent.
 During his brief reign, he used the royal arms undifferenced, supported by a lion and a hart as had his father.
 His livery badges were the traditional Yorkist symbols of the fetterlocked falcon and the rose argent.